-What is liposuction?
+What is Liposuction?

 Liposuction is the most commonly requested plastic surgery procedure.
 Very simply, liposuction involves removal of unwanted fat from various parts of the body.
-These areas can include the abdomen, hips, thighs, upper arms, buttocks, cheeks, neck, and knees.
+These target areas of the body can include the abdomen, hips, thighs, upper arms, buttocks, cheeks, neck, and knees.
 Other medical terms used to describe liposuction include “lipoplasty” and “suction lipectomy.”
-In the right patient, liposuction is an excellent way to produce better definition by taking away stubborn pockets of fat.
+In a patient with good health condition, liposuction is an excellent way to produce better definition by taking away stubborn pockets of fat.

 How is liposuction performed?

 Liposuction is most often performed under general anesthesia or intravenous sedation, depending upon the extent of the procedure.
 Several tiny incisions are placed in a triangulating fashion around problematic areas.
 A narrow tube (or, cannula) is inserted through the incisions to suction out layers of fat beneath the skin.
 Dr. Panossian typically uses Power-Assisted Liposuction (PAL) to facilitate the process of suctioning and breaking up fat cells.
 Once the first area is complete, the process is repeated through the next incision in an overlapping fashion to feather the contour.